Atomism: Atomism and corpuscularianism

+Mikhail Lomonosov

+In his 1744 paper Meditations on the Cause of Heat and Cold, Russian polymath Mikhail Lomonosov specifically defined corpuscles as composite particles: "An element is part of a body which is not composed of any other smaller body ...
+A corpuscle is a collection of elements which constitute one small mass.."
+In a later study (1748), he uses the term "atom" instead of "element", and "particula" (particle) or "molecule" instead of "corpuscle."

 Modern atomic theory

+Late 18th century

-By the late 18th century, the useful practices of engineering and technology began to influence philosophical explanations for the composition of matter.
+By the late 18th century, the useful practices of engineering and technology began to influence philosophical explanations of the composition of matter.
 Those who speculated on the ultimate nature of matter began to verify their "thought experiments" with some repeatable demonstrations, when they could.

-Roger Boscovich provided the first general mathematical theory of atomism, based on the ideas of Newton and Leibniz but transforming them so as to provide a programme for atomic physics.
+Ragusan polymath Roger Boscovich (1711–1787) provided the first general mathematical theory of atomism based on the ideas of Newton and Leibniz, but transforming them so as to provide a programme for atomic physics.

+19th century

+John Dalton

-In 1808, John Dalton assimilated the known experimental work of many people to summarize the empirical evidence on the composition of matter.
+In 1808, English physicist John Dalton (1766–1844) assimilated the known experimental work of many people to summarize the empirical evidence on the composition of matter.
 He noticed that distilled water everywhere analyzed to the same elements, hydrogen and oxygen.
 Similarly, other purified substances decomposed to the same elements in the same proportions by weight.